tinne26/ggfnt/specification.md

 	- 56789: missing glyph.
 Used when a unicode code point doesn't have a corresponding glyph in the font.
 Notice that this is not the same as the "notdef" glyph.
 It's recommended that a font has a "notdef" named glyph as the very first glyph, but it's up to the programmer and renderer code to replace 56789 with notdef or panic or return an error or replace with something else.
 	- 56790: the zilch glyph.
 This can be used when manipulating glyph buffers for padding and optimization purposes, to replace missing glyphs and avoid panicking or other things.
 Renderers should simply skip this glyph as if nothing happened, not even resetting the previous glyph for kerning, and ignoring them when it comes to rewrite rules.
 	- 56791: the new line glyph.
 This allows working with glyph index slices without renouncing to line breaks.
 This should reset the previous glyph for kerning.
+	- TODO: due to unicode-like sequences with variants and zero width spaces, maybe I should have something to omit glyphs too.
+Zilch glyph can be used to some extent, but the rules are not clearly defined.
 	- ... the rest is undefined.
 Other potential control indices (most would be implemented at the renderer level): `text-start`, useful for rewrite rules; `wrap-enabler-mark`, to signal line wrapping being possible at custom points; `rewrite-breaker`, to interrupt rewrite rules but be treated as the zilch glyph otherwise; etc.
 - 56900 - 56999: reserved for font-specific control codes.
 E.g., for use in rewrite rules.
 Some of these control codes can be named (font-level customization).
 - 57000 - 57999: reserved for renderer-specific control codes (library-level customization).